 The results showed that, the effects of two different types of medications on DNA fragmentation in human lymphocytes were examined.
-Xenical, at high concentrations (500 μg/ml), caused a significant fragmentation of lymphocytes' DNA ( $p \ge 0.05$ ); DNA fragmentation percentages were 68.5 percent after 24 hours and reached 76.4 percent after 48 hours. the lipo-6 at high concentration displayed apoptotic activity against healthy cells after 24 hours of exposure; DNA fragmentation was 80.13%.
-After 48 hours, the proportion of DNA fragmentation increased to 89.71 percent.
+Xenical, at high concentrations (500 μ g/ml), caused a significant fragmentation of lymphocytes' DNA ($p \ge 0.05$); DNA fragmentation percentages were 68.5 percent after 24 h and reached 76.4 percent after 48 h The lipo-6 at high concentration displayed apoptotic activity against healthy cells after 24 h of exposure; DNA fragmentation was 80.13%.
+After 48 h, the proportion of DNA fragmentation increased to 89.71 percent.
 As well as, the present study were conducting to determine toxicity of drug in rabbits in order to scientific information about its safety.
-The results of this study, reveals a histological sections for (liver, lung, heart, spleen, and intestine) in rabbits groups treated with Xenical and Lipo- 6 two capsule per day. pathological alterations in the treated rabbits' intestines, including macrophage and lymphocyte infiltration indicating chronic inflammation, furthermore, intestine section showed Macro vesicular fatty change.
-The spleen histological Samples founded with highly-blood foci (bleeding), highly infiltration with lymphocytes, also section exhibit highly proliferative cells with abnormal blood collections in both groups treated with Xenical and Lipo-6, in comparative to normal spleen. the lung tissue inflammation, the production of air vacuoles, damage to the alveolar sac and found a significant RBC cast in the heart muscle.
+The results of this study, reveals a histological sections for (liver, lung, heart, spleen, and intestine) in rabbits groups treated with Xenical and Lipo- 6 two capsule per day.
+Pathological alterations, furthermore, intestine section showed Macro vesicular fatty change.
+The spleen histological Samples founded with highly-blood foci (bleeding), highly infiltration with lymphocytes, also section exhibit highly proliferative cells with abnormal blood collections in both groups treated with Xenical and Lipo-6, in comparative to normal spleen.
+The lung tissue inflammation, the production of air vacuoles, damage to the alveolar sac and found a significant RBC cast in the heart muscle.